 90% of the time, we've found Ruby on Rails to be the fastest way to get to market.
 Backed by a relational database (like PostgreSQL on Heroku), full-stack server-rendered web applications can hit the majority of markets with minimized efforts and expedited development cycles.

 If a system has some other code constraints or considerations, we'll often look to Elixir/Phoenix, PHP/Laravel, or Go to manage back-end needs.
-If Single Page Applications or mobile applications are a priority, we recommend React, React-Native, and EmberJS backed by a REST/JSON or GraphQL API.
+If Single Page Applications or mobile applications are a priority, we recommend React or React-Native on the frontend backed by a REST/JSON or GraphQL API.

 Outside of these core technology, we often have need of some unique solutions to a business problem.
 Be it geolocation, channel-specific communication (like email or SMS), payment processing, heavy analytics, or something else, we've delivered solutions across markets with custom code, heavily vetted 3rd Party Services, and well-maintained Open Source packages.